Nursing Reward Program

 Rhode Island Student Loan Authority offers a Nursing Reward Program for RISLA Student Loans made between July 1, 2011 and June 30, 2019.

-The Nursing Reward Program will offer ZERO interest for 48 months of loan repayment to qualifying borrowers who have a RISLA Student Loan or RISLA Parent Loan with RISLA.
+The Nursing Reward Program will offer ZERO interest for the first 48 months of loan repayment to qualifying borrowers who have a RISLA Student Loan or RISLA Parent Loan with RISLA.
 The RISLA Student Loan and RISLA Parent Loan are low fixed rate state-based education loans available to Rhode Island residents and students attending eligible schools in Rhode Island.

-While interest forgiveness is in effect, a borrower’s entire payment is applied to principal, reducing the monthly payment amount during 48 months of repayment and lowering the total finance charges the borrower pays over the life of the loan.
+While interest forgiveness is in effect, a borrower’s entire payment is applied to principal, reducing the monthly payment amount during the first 48 months of repayment and lowering the total finance charges the borrower pays over the life of the loan.
 This payment reduction eases the financial burden faced after graduation.
 In addition, it offers the opportunity for new nurses to provide Rhode Islanders with the top-notch medical care they deserve.

 Reward Savings Estimates for 2017/18 Loans